Taylor Swift's teenage love triangle songs on Folklore explained

 Remember how Swift said she put "recurring themes that map out who is singing about who" in the three songs?
 That reference in "Betty" to a cardigan feels pretty obvious here, but "Cardigan" has other bits of imagery that pop up in the other two songs.
 For instance, the cobblestones from "Betty" also appear at the start of this song: "Vintage tee, brand new phone/High heels on cobblestones/When you are young, they assume you know nothing."
 And there's a reference to kissing in cars later in the song, as well.
 Swift tells us in her album intro that one of the images she was inspired by was "a cardigan that still bears the scent of loss 20 years later."
 From that, we can infer that this time around, we're getting the perspective of the cardigan-wearing Betty — the girl that was cheated on — as she reminisces 20 years year later about her lost young love.
 In it, she tells us that she knew James would come back to her, and even makes a reference to the failed apology: "I knew you'd miss me once the thrill expired/And you'd be standin' in my front porch light/And I knew you'd come back to me."
 It seems then, that even though the love left an indelible mark on her, as young love often does, Betty walked away with the upper hand.

 And finally, we make it to the song told from the perspective of the "other woman."
-In her intro, Swift only says of this song that she was inspired by the image of "the sun drenched month of August, sipped away like a bottle of wine."
+In her intro, Swift only says of this song that she was inspired by the image of "the sun-drenched month of August, sipped away like a bottle of wine."
 So how do we know this is the third song in the teenage love triangle trio?
 Once again, it's the recurring images Swift uses to paint the picture, and we can infer that it's told from the other woman's perspective because she repeatedly refers to the fling as something that was "never mine."
 As far as similar imagery goes, in "Betty," James tells us the affair "was just a summer thing," and in "August" the narrator says, "So much for summer love and saying 'us.'"
 The car scene referenced in "Betty" is also mentioned again here, but from the woman's perspective: "Remember when I pulled up and said 'Get in the car'/And then canceled my plans just in case you'd call?"
 And, even though it's not mentioned in the other two songs, it's worth mentioning that a meeting at the mall is referred to multiple times in this song, which is about as "summer teenage romance" as you can get.

 Like "Cardigan," "August" feels like a song told from a point in the future (albeit an indeterminate one) from a woman who is reminiscing on a lost love, while "Betty" is told from the point in time during which the affair took place.
-In short, the three teens were caught up in a summer love affair that left its mark on each of them, but which ultimately ended with all three going separate ways.
+In short, the three teens were caught up in a summer love affair that left its mark on each of them but ultimately ended with all three going separate ways.

 It should be noted that James' gender is never explicitly stated, and in keeping with that tradition, they were not given a gender here.
 I have my own theories, namely that Swift's use of male-oriented metaphors in "Cardigan" — "I knew you/Tried to change the ending/Peter losing Wendy, I/I knew you/Leavin' like a father" — suggests that James is male.
 But far be it from me to take those sapphic love story theories away from you, dear readers.

-After all, as Swift herself notes in her album intro, a folklore is something that is "passed down and whispered around," and "the lines between fantasy and reality blur and the boundaries between truth and fiction become almost indiscernible."
+After all, as Swift herself notes in her album intro, folklore is something that is "passed down and whispered around," and "the lines between fantasy and reality blur and the boundaries between truth and fiction become almost indiscernible."
 This is just one of many attempts to pass down the stories Swift has given us.